mozilla/pkipolicy/rootstore/policy.md

-* If the revocation of an intermediate certificate chaining up to a root in Mozilla’s root program is due to a security concern, as well as performing the actions defined in the CCADB Policy, the [Mozilla Policy for Handling Security Bugs][Sec-Bugs] MUST be followed.
+* If the revocation of an intermediate certificate chaining up to a root in Mozilla’s root program is due to a security concern, as well as performing the actions defined in the CCADB Policy, a [security bug must be filed in Bugzilla][Sec-Bugs].
 * Audits must be conducted and updated audit information provided **annually**.

 ### 4.2 Surveys ###